 When traveling abroad, you should bring your own basic drug store supplies, such as motion sickness medication, allergy medicine, laxatives, antacids, aspirin substitute, bandages, Imodium, sunscreen and sunburn medication, antibacterial and anti-fungal/anti-itch creams, small packages of tissues, decongestants and antiseptics.
 Make sure any prescription drugs are in their labeled bottles, and carry a copy of the written prescription.
 Also remember a list of the medication's generic names in case your prescription runs out.

 Some countries require or recommend vaccination certificates or other personal health information.
-If you would like more information, please contact the Student Health Center at 410-617-5055 or see the following Web sites:

 Make sure you know how to locate English-speaking physicians in the countries you plan to visit.
 The International Association for Medical Assistance (IAMAT) has information about English-speaking physicians around the world, as well as information about health precautions you may need to take.